 Dear Dr. Baig,

-I enjoy working at CDSDP, and therefore appreciate any new opportunity to serve the company goals, beyond and above my role and responsibility.
+I greatly enjoy working at CDSDP and therefore appreciate any new opportunities to serve the company goals beyond and above my role and responsibility.

-I wish to meet with you for a certain reason to justify my pay raise.
+I wish to meet with you to discuss my pay raise.

-During almost two years, I took on extra work and more responsibilities because I know that my performance is closely tied to the team’s performance.
-I provide exceptional contributions to each clinic and with my experience working in management, I am comfortable in following up with policies, contracts, and be involved in several business projects in the same period of time.
-Plus, I strive for continued excellence in a health care environment that I possess a Bachelor of Science in Health Administration and my Masters in International Business.
+During two years and on-going I continue to take on extra work and more responsibilities because I know that my performance is closely tied to the team’s performance.
+I provide exceptional contributions to each clinic and with my experience working in management.
+I am comfortable in following up with policies, contracts and being involved in several business projects at the same period of time.
+Plus, I strive for continued excellence in this health care environment where I possess a Bachelor of Science in Health Administration and my Masters in International Business.

 I was grateful for the opportunity to meet your professional expectations and therefore enhanced my contribution to the company.
 This past year has been an especially challenging business environment, but my accomplishments have continued to build on my earlier achievements, and I have high expectations for this success to continue for the foreseeable future.